 Grandeur and serenity.
-That’s what you feel when you enter the streets of Hora and the monastery.
-For many years, during Orthodox Easter and all summer long, Patmos has been frequented by intellectuals, artists, royalty and celebrities from all over the world.
-Small and secluded yet spectacular all the same, it is the island of The Apocalypse, “The Jerusalem of the Aegean”, and has a deep relationship with religion.
+That’s what you feel when you enter the streets of Hora and the monastery of Patmos.
+For many years, during Orthodox Easter and all summer long, Patmos has been frequented by intellectuals, artists, royalty and discerning visitors from all over the world.
+Small and secluded yet spectacular all the same, it is the island of the Apocalypse, “The Jerusalem of the Aegean”, and has a deep relationship with religion.

-Mystical experiences await you here in the Dodecanese: In the dark cave where St John the Divine wrote the book of Revelation, the Monastery of St John the Theologian, and the labyrinthine streets of Hora with its impressive aristocratic homes.
-Visit and discover an island-monument that Unesco has declared a World Heritage Site.
+Mystical experiences await you here in the Dodecanese: In the dark cave where St John the Divine wrote the book of Revelation, the Monastery of St John the Theologian, and the labyrinthine streets of Hora with its aristocratic homes.
+Discover an island-monument that Unesco has declared a World Heritage Site.

 What to do on Patmos

 This sacred, candlelit grotto is believed to be the spot where St John the Divine received his visions from Christ and transcribed the Book of Revelation, the last chapter of the Christian Bible.
-Exiled on Patmos in 95 AD, he preached to, baptised and prayed with the island’s inhabitants.
+Exiled on Patmos in 95 AD, he preached to and baptised the island’s inhabitants.
 Eventually, Patmos came to be considered sacred and the cave became the focal point of a significant religious pilgrimage.

 Next to godliness

-High on the hill above Hora, The Monastery of St John the Theologian is an important centre of worship.
-This monastery, with its significant religious history and imposing architecture, rises grandly over the Aegean and dominates the life of Patmos.
+High on the hill above Hora, the Monastery of St John the Theologian is an important centre of worship.
+This monastery, with its significant religious history and imposing architecture, rises grandly over the Aegean and dominates life on Patmos.
 The monastic community here has existed for over 900 years and the relics, rare documents, icons and other Orthodox treasures in the monastery are invaluable.

 It was established in 1088 by the Byzantine monk St Christodoulos the Blessed.
-Each Easter, on the night of The Resurrection, the Holy Light makes it way from Jerusalem to Patmos.
-Likewise, on Holy Thursday, the church service of Niptiros – which occurs only in Patmos and in Jerusalem – is an event that never fails to inspire.
+Each Easter, on the night of the Resurrection, the Holy Light makes its way from Jerusalem to Patmos.
+Likewise, on Holy Thursday, the church service of Niptiros (which occurs only in Patmos and in Jerusalem) is an event that never fails to inspire.

-Feudal lords, wealthy merchants and captains from the 16th to the 19th century have all left their mark on Hora.
-It isn’t hard to understand why it is considered one of the most stately island towns in the Aegean as you walk in the shadow of the imposing buildings with Gothic and neoclassical features, pass under the arcades and archways, ascend alleyways that barely fit two people.
+Feudal lords and wealthy merchants and captains from the 16th to the 19th century have all left their mark on Hora.
+As you walk in the shadow of the imposing buildings with Gothic and neoclassical features, pass under the arcades and archways and head long alleyways that barely fit two people, it isn’t hard to understand why it’considered one of the most stately island towns in the Aegean.